microsoft/hi-ml/docs/source/runner.md

 himl-runner --model=Mycontainer --src_checkpoint=MyContainer_XXXX_yyyy:best_val_loss.ckpt --mode=eval_full --azure_datasets=my_new_dataset
 ```

 The example code snippet here shows how to add a method that reads the inference dataset.
-We assume that the
+In this example, we assume
-`MyDataModule` class has an argument `splits` that specifies the fraction of data to go into the training, validation,
+that the `MyDataModule` class has an argument `splits` that specifies the fraction of data to go into the training,
-and test data loaders.
+validation, and test data loaders.

 ```python
 class MyContainer(LightningContainer):